malramsay64/phd-thesis/04_Machine_Learning/clustering.md

 For any six values of the relative orientation there are $6!$ points in space which represent those values reflecting the different ways of ordering the values.
-As an implementation detail of the nearest-neighbours algorithm [@sec:nearest_neighbours] the relative orientations are ordered by the distance to the neighbour.
+As an implementation detail of the nearest-neighbours algorithm (@sec:nearest_neighbours) the relative orientations are ordered by their distance to the neighbour.
-As molecules vibrate these distances are going to change re-order, a possible explanation for each crystal having many distinct clusters.
+As molecules vibrate these distances are going to change and re-order, a possible explanation for each crystal having many distinct clusters.
 We need a method of reducing the degeneracy of states.
 By sorting the values of relative orientation from smallest to largest,